Patents of Invention

 Enforcement: infringement actions can be brought before the competent courts by the patent owner, an exclusive licensee, in the case of co-owners they can bring infringement actions independently and for owners of a patent application – the court may postpone the trial until the patent is granted.

 Greece can be a designated country in a European Patent.
 Grant of a European Patent in which Greece is designated confers the same rights as grant of a Greek Patent.

 Implementation of the Convention granting European Patents: the provisional protection of Article 67 (3) of the Convention is granted only when an appropriate Greek translation of the claims of the application has been filed with and published by OBI.
 Issued European Patents are valid in Greece only if the patentee files with OBI a Greek translation of the specification, claims and abstract (as well as of the drawings, if any) within a period of three months from the date of publication of the mention of grant in the official Journal of the EPO.
 This term cannot be extended.
 The Greek translation cannot take place after expiry of said term.

-Within three months of the date of publication of the announcement of the decision on the limitation or revocation of a European patent in the European Patent Bulletin, the proprietor of the European patent is required to file the certified translation of the text (abstract, specification, claims, drawings, if any) on the basis of which the EPO limited or revoked the European patent designating Greece with OBI.
+Within three months of the date of publication of the announcement of the decision on the limitation or of the decision to maintain the patent in an amended form (after opposition) of a European patent in the European Patent Bulletin, the proprietor of the European patent is required to file the certified translation of the text (abstract, specification, claims, drawings, if any) on the basis of which the EPO limited or amended the European patent designating Greece with OBI.